ydroulis/theo-assistant/README.md

-# 🤖 Daily Text Bot JW.org
+# 🤖 Theo, the theocratic bot assistant

 Automation to send the daily text from jw.org to **multiple WhatsApp groups** automatically using Node.js, Puppeteer, WhatsApp Web and internal scheduling with node-cron.